Noncommutative Iwasawa theory arising from Hecke algebras: -invariants and

-Here $L_\Sigma(V(1),\alpha,0)$ is the value of the L-function for the twisted adjoint representation with Euler factors for primes in the set $\Sigma:=\{\q\mid\fN\p\}$ removed. \end{conj}
+Here $L_\Sigma(V(1),\psi,0)$ is the value of the L-function for the twisted adjoint representation with Euler factors for primes in the set $\Sigma:=\{\q\mid\fN\p\}$ removed. \end{conj}

-\begin{remark} A similar Main conjecture is formulated in the thesis of Barth \cite{barth}.
+\begin{remark} \begin{enumerate} \item A similar Main conjecture is formulated in the thesis of Barth \cite{barth}.
 Similar main conjectures can be formulated for any $p$-adic family of nearly ordinary Galois representations.
-See sections 4.3 and 4.4 for a discussion about the interpolation properties.
-See \cite[Theorem 4.1.12]{fk} for the interpolation property for motives. \end{remark}
+We refer to sections 4.3 and 4.4 \emph{loc. cit } for a discussion about the interpolation properties.
+See \cite[Theorem 4.1.12]{fk} for the interpolation property for L-values of motives. \item It can be shown as in the proof of \cite[Prop 4.3.7]{fk}, that the selmer complex $SC(U,\mathbf T,\{\mathbf T^0_\p\}_{\p|p})$ is $\sS^\ast$-torsion if the selmer group $\sgd{\Ein}{\ad{\bosym\rho}}$ is in the category $\mathfrak{M}^\II_\cH(\cG)$. \end{enumerate} \end{remark}